ibm-cloud-docs/watson-assistant/search-milvus-add.md

 - You must provision a Milvus instance in {{site.data.keyword.lakehouse_short}}.

    For more information on creating a Milvus instance in {{site.data.keyword.lakehouse_short}}, see [Adding Milvus service in {{site.data.keyword.lakehouse_short}}](/docs/watsonxdata?topic=watsonxdata-adding-milvus-service).

+   For more information on updating your Milvus authentication credentials, see [Updating your Milvus authentication credentials](#updating-your-milvus-authentication-credentials).

    For more information on creating an API key, see [API keys](https://cloud.ibm.com/iam/apikeys).